Dolores del Río: Orson Welles

 Del Río met actor and filmmaker Orson Welles at a party organized by Darryl Zanuck.
 The couple felt a mutual attraction and began a discreet affair.
 Welles had been infatuated with her since adolescence.
 He declared: "That's when I fell in love with her".
 He later said: "She changed my life".
 Their relationship was kept secret until 1941, when del Río filed for divorce from Cedric Gibbons.
 They openly appeared together in New York while Welles was directing the Mercury stage production Native Son.
 After del Río filed for divorce, she threw herself into Welles's chaotic world, considering his intellect "second to none, not even Shakespeare."
 Welles was equally complimentary.
 "She lives so graciously.
 Everyone around her loves her.
 She is the one girl you can be with and not feel the need for conversation.
 She has a mind full of talk, though, when she wants".
 Throughout the filming of Citizen Kane, del Río was often at the difficult Welles's side, soothing him when he banged his head against the wall and dealing with his insomnia as he abused Dexedrine.
 They acted together in the movie Journey into Fear (1943).

 Her relationship with Welles ended after four years largely due to his infidelities.
-Welles, involved in filming the carnival in Rio de Janeiro, behaved promiscuously and the news came soon to the United States.
+Welles, involved in filming the Rio Carnival in Rio de Janeiro, behaved promiscuously and the news came soon to the United States.
 Offended and outraged, del Río decided to end her relationship with Welles through a telegram that he never answered.
 He later married Rita Hayworth, "The New Dolores del Río of Hollywood".

 But Welles never got over her completely, and off and on he went to Mexico in usually fruitless attempts to see her, or sent his children, whom she did receive.

 Rebecca Welles, the daughter of Welles and Hayworth, expressed her desire to travel to Mexico to meet Dolores on her 18th birthday.
 In 1962, Dolores received her at her home in Acapulco.
 After their meeting, Rebecca said: "My father considered Dolores the great love of his life.
 She is a living legend in the history of my family."
 According to Rebecca, until the end of his life, Welles felt for del Río a kind of obsession.

 For the rest of her life del Río kept a card with two beautiful slanted eyes (easily identifiable as Dolores's own) and a dove drawing along a banner inscribed with the word "always" and signed "Orson".